 After data is collected, you may want to transfer the data elsewhere for a variety of reasons.
 Perhaps you are working with a colleague who does not have access to the same secure server that you plan to use; or, maybe you need to send data to a sponsor that provided the device being used on the study?

 In these situations, it is important to remember the best practices of information transfer.
 The transfer method you choose should take in to consideration what is available to you, and what is compliant with University policy.
 Regular email, while a convenient mode of transfer for moderately sensitive data, is NOT compliant with University policy for transferring HSD (for more clarification, please consult the UDPS).
-The secure, health system email transfer is only an option when the other party receiving the email, also has a secure email.

-The best two options for transfer are to either conduct the transfer on paper (via secured FAX or secure mail) or https/password protected web entry.
+The best two options for transfer are to either conduct the transfer on paper (via secured FAX or secure mail) or https, password protected web entry.
 These methods are compliant with university policy, are readily available options for most researchers, and are effective at reaching only the intended recipient of the data.

 Remember, as stated above, if you intend to download HSD onto a thumb drive or CD for transfer, an HSD Storage Request form is required.
 This requirement does not change even in cases where HSD is intended to be on the device for less than a few minutes.